Letalys/Powershell-SCCM-RebootReminder/README.md

 ### Creating new configuration item

-In the SCCM console : "Assets and Compliance/Overview/Compliance Settings/Configuration Items", create new configuration item.
+In the SCCM console : **Assets and Compliance/Overview/Compliance Settings/Configuration Items** , create new configuration item.

 Set the item configuration name.